-Successful real estate development teams recognize the importance of having complete control over their projects at every critical stage.
+Successful CRE development teams recognize the importance of having complete control over their projects at every critical stage.
 This visibility is essential for on-time and on-budget project delivery.

 Yet, some teams still lack this basic capability.
 Instead, they operate within information silos that typically exist between their team and the accounting department, which slow down their ability to make fast, data-driven decisions.
 This is because the accounting team often finds themselves managing aspects of the development process that fall outside of their reasonable scope.